How to Link the Three Financial Statements (Explained)

 • Financing activities: How the company raises or returns capital

-This is especially important in evaluating businesses because 'cash is king'—companies need cash to pay bills, invest in growth, and service debt.
-You can have positive Net Income but negative cash flow if you're growing rapidly and building inventory or extending credit to customers."
+This is especially important in evaluating businesses because cash is king.
+Companies need cash to pay bills, invest in growth, and service debt.
+You can have positive Net Income but negative cash flow if you are growing rapidly and building inventory or extending credit to customers."

 How to Practice This Answer

+Time yourself.
 Your answer should take 60-90 seconds for the basic explanation.
 Practice until you can deliver it smoothly within that timeframe without rushing.
+If you consistently run over 90 seconds, you are including too much detail in the initial walkthrough.

-Don't just memorize the main answer—practice the common follow-up questions until you can answer them without hesitation.
+Practice the follow-ups.
+Do not just memorize the main answer.
+Practice the common follow-up questions until you can answer them without hesitation.
+Interviewers expect you to handle these scenario questions just as smoothly.

+Teach someone else.
 The best test of understanding is teaching.
-Explain the three statement links to a friend or family member who doesn't know accounting.
-If you can make them understand it, you've truly mastered it.
+Explain the three statement links to a friend or family member who does not know accounting.
+If you can make them understand it, you have truly mastered it.

 Common Mistakes to Avoid